Faithy4444/Project-TV-Show/levels/level-300.md

 Once again, compare their implementation to yours.
 Think:
 1. How is it different?
-2. What do you prefer about your implementation?
+2. What do you prefer about your implementation?My inplimentation includes both DOM and HTML making it easy to understand the structure of the code just by looking at the HTML.
-3. What do you prefer about their implementation?
+3. What do you prefer about their implementation?it is neat and well structured
-4. What did you learn that you didn't know before?
+4. What did you learn that you didn't know before? different codes can do the exact same thing

 Have a discussion about your answers to these questions.
 In class, together, give a 3 minute talk about your conclusions.